Traditional Business Loans vs Alternative Loans

 So let’s take a look at the difference between the two.
 Once you understand this distinction, you’ll have a better idea of which is right for you.
 We’ll start with the basics:

 Traditional business loans come from banks.
 Alternative business loans come from . . . well, anywhere else.
 There are two major types of alternative business loans providers: crowd lenders and direct lenders.

 Crowd lenders connect borrowers with investors.
 Usually you’re not connected with a single investor—investors buy some form of shares or notes from the lender and then the lender gives you the money.

 Some alternative lenders provide personal loans that can be used for business.
-Others provide business-specific loans.
+Others provide business-specific loans such as a merchant cash advances or working capital loans.
 (The difference, in many cases, is fairly small—we’ll talk about some of them shortly.)

 Direct lenders have their own capital to lend to businesses.
 They’re a little bit more like banks.
 You borrow money directly from them and pay them back.

 Not really.
 If you like the idea of supporting individual investors, using a crowdlending service will let you do that.
 If you’d rather have the solidity of a single lending organization, a direct lender might be a better choice.
 In the end, though, it’s best to look at the specifics of each loan.
 Now let’s talk about one of the most important reasons you might choose an alternative business loan: